 For example, consider an application built with three container image layers: base, middleware, and the application layer.
-An issue is discovered in the base image and that image is rebuilt by Red Hat and pushed to Red Hat's ecosystem catalog.
+An issue is discovered in the base image and that image is rebuilt by Red Hat and pushed to Red Hat's Ecosystem Catalog.
 With image streams enabled, Red Hat OpenShift can detect that the image has changed.
 For builds that are dependent on this image and that have triggers defined, Red Hat OpenShift will automatically rebuild the application image, incorporating the fixed base image.

 Once the build is complete, the updated custom image is pushed to Red Hat OpenShift's internal registry.
-Red Hat OpenShift immediately detects changes to images in its internal registry and, for applications where triggers are defined, automatically deploys the updated image, ensuring that the code running in production is always identical to the most recently updated image.
+Red Hat OpenShift immediately detects changes to images in its internal registry.
+For applications where deploy triggers are defined, the updated image is automatically deployed, keeping the code running in production identical to the most recently updated image.
 All of these capabilities work together to integrate security capabilities into your CI/CD process and pipeline.